Incorporation of a company - Incorporation of a company

 The registration request (Model 1) shall be submitted with the Commercial Registry Office by any shareholder, director or legal representative (including lawyers) of the company, jointly with the following documents:

-- Incorporation Deed (including the respective articles of association and list indicating the ultimate beneficial owner(s) of the company);
+(ii) Incorporation Deed [including the respective articles of association and list indicating the ultimate beneficial owner(s) of the company, pursuant to article 3 of Law 89/2017, of 21 August];

-- Statement of acceptance of the appointment issued by the directors, with a statement of unawareness of circumstances that might inhibit them from holding the office;
+(vii) Statement of acceptance of the appointment issued by the directors, with a statement of unawareness of circumstances that might inhibit them from holding the office.

 Step 5: Commencement of activity statement